pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** The `.sign()` method takes three arguments.
 Describe each argument in your own words, using the above code as an example.

-* **Your Answer:** payload = the data you're passing, secret key is you server key, options is other crap
+* **Your Answer:** payload = the data you're passing, secret key is you server key, options is metadata

 ---